The best air mattresses for 2019

-Making people sleep on the floor should always be a last resort, but sometimes you have more overnight guests than beds.
-When space is limited -- or when you're traveling or camping -- blowing up an inflatable air mattress is usually the best solution for accommodating folks.
+Making guests sleep on the floor should always be considered a last resort, but sometimes you have more overnight company than beds.
+When space is limited -- or when you're camping or traveling -- blowing up an inflatable air mattress is usually the best bet for accommodating people.
 And even if it's not quite the same as a traditional mattress, with an air bed, you'll still be able to offer your guests decent comfort and a good night's sleep.

 However, the air mattress is a dizzyingly crowded product category, with more than 10,000 search results on Amazon alone.

-To narrow down the best air mattress, we confined our testing to queen-sized models rather than twin size to standardize size, comfort and price comparisons.
+To narrow down the best air mattress, we confined our testing to queen-sized models, rather than twin size to standard size, and included comfort and price comparisons.

 Best air mattresses, compared